JasperFx/wolverine/docs/guide/durability/marten.md

 # Marten Integration

 [Marten](https://martendb.io) and Wolverine are sibling projects under the [JasperFx organization](https://github.com/wolverinefx), and as such, have quite a bit of synergy when used together.
-At this point, adding the *Wolverine.Persistence.Marten* Nuget dependency to your application adds the capability to combine Marten and Wolverine to:
+At this point, adding the `WolverineFx.Marten`*` Nuget dependency to your application adds the capability to combine Marten and Wolverine to:

 * Simplify persistent handler coding with transactional middleware
 * Use Marten and Postgresql as a persistent inbox or outbox with Wolverine messaging